touchstonepreschool/touchstonepreschool.github.io/pages/mission.md

 ---
 layout: post
-title: Our Mission: Education to the Core
+title: Our Mission
 categories: sample
 tags: [sample]
 image: curriculum1.png
 ---

+Our Mission: Education to the Core

 A meticulously planned curriculum is a necessity for a child's holistic developmental needs.